MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Introduction

-Stochastic gradient descent (SGD) and its many variants \cite{robbins1951stochastic,duchi2011adaptive,zeiler2012adadelta,tieleman2012lecture,kingma2014adam}, have been served as the cornerstone of modern machine learning with big data.
-It has been empirically shown that DNNs achieve state-of-the-art generalization performance on a wide variety of tasks when trained with SGD \cite{zhang2016understanding,arpit2017closer}.
-Several recent researches observe that SGD tends to select the so-called flat minima, which seems to generalize better in practice \cite{hochreiter1997flat,keskar2016large,dinh2017sharp,wu2018sgd,izmailovaveraging,li2018visualizing}.
-Specifically, it has been experimentally studied how the learning rate (LR) \cite{goyal2017accurate,hoffer2017train,jastrzkebski2017three} influence mimima solutions found by SGD.
-Theoretically, Wu et al.\cite{wu2018sgd} analyzed that LR plays an important role in minima selection from a dynamical stability perspective.
-He et al. \cite{he2019control} provided a PAC-Bayes generalization bound for DNNs trained by SGD, which is correlated with LR.
-Therefore, the LR highly influences the generalization performance of model training, and finding a proper LR schedule has been widely studied recently \cite{bengio2012practical,schaul2013no,jastrzkebski2017three,nar2018step}.
+\IEEEPARstart{S}{tochastic} gradient descent (SGD) and its many variants \cite{robbins1951stochastic,duchi2011adaptive,zeiler2012adadelta,tieleman2012lecture,kingma2014adam}, have been served as the cornerstone of modern machine learning with big data.
+It has been empirically shown that DNNs achieve state-of-the-art generalization performance on a wide variety of tasks when trained with SGD \cite{zhang2016understanding}.
+Recent researches observe that SGD tends to select the so-called flat minima, which seems to generalize better in practice, partially explaining its underlying working mechanism \cite{hochreiter1997flat,keskar2016large,dinh2017sharp,wu2018sgd,izmailovaveraging,li2018visualizing}.